RichardOtter/RichardOtter.github.io/index.md

 ### [RootsMagic database design docs and notes](https://github.com/ricko2001/RootsMagic_Database_Design/tree/main/Tables)

-A set of documents describing what has been reverse engineered about the design of the v9 RootsMagic database and its contents. (ver 10 is in progress...)
+A set of documents describing what has been reverse engineered about the design of the v10 RootsMagic database and its contents. (see branches for previous versions.)
 The information is useful when designing SQL to directly access and modify the database.

-The goal is to make this an Open Source type project where anyone can contribute and anyone can use the data, and all under version control.
+This is an Open Source type project where anyone can contribute and anyone can use the data, and the data is all under version control.
 Contributors are acknowledged.

 ### [Genealogy standard forms](https://github.com/ricko2001/Standard-forms-for-genealogy)